mja65/Emu68-Imager/README.md

 **Version 1.x**

 The tool can be downloaded through the following [link](https://mja65.github.io/Emu68-Imager/Software/Emu68Imager.zip).
+Note, this version of the tool is not receiving updates.

 **Version 2.x**

-Version 2 was released late October 2025.

 The tool is available through the Releases section of this Github.
 Download the latest release [here](https://github.com/mja65/Emu68-Imager/releases).